Ministry of Labor (Taiwan): Lease space to own office space

-From the start of Ministry of Labor it is an independent government agency, it doesn't has its own office space and needs to rent space from third party.
-During the time of 2001 to March 2018, the Council of Labor Affairs rent the office space in Empire Garden Plaza on No. 83, Section 2, Yanping North Road, Datong District, Taipei City.
+From the start of the Ministry of Labor it was an independent government agency.
+It doesn't have its own office space, and needs to rent space from a third party.
+From 2001 to March 2018, the Council of Labor Affairs rented the office space in Empire Garden Plaza on No. 83, Section 2, Yanping North Road, Datong District, Taipei City.

-June 2017, Ministry of Labor decided they will move to the "Building of Taiwan Cooperative Bank, Taiwan Province" (the old headquarter of Taiwan Cooperative Bank, No. 77, Guanqian Road, Zhongzheng District, Taipei City.).
-May 14, 2018, the headquarter of Ministry of Labor officially moved into the 4 to 14 levels of the Building of Taiwan Cooperative Bank, Taiwan Province and started office hours.
-But the Ministry of Labor still wanted to seek its own office spaces.
+In June 2017, Ministry of Labor decided they will move to the "Building of Taiwan Cooperative Bank, Taiwan Province" (the old headquarter of Taiwan Cooperative Bank, No. 77, Guanqian Road, Zhongzheng District, Taipei City.).
+In May 14, 2018, the headquarters of the Ministry of Labor officially moved into levels 4 to 14 of the Building of Taiwan Cooperative Bank, Taiwan Province, and started office hours.
+However, the Ministry of Labor still wanted to seek its own office spaces.

 June 1, 2020, the Ministry of Labor confirmed they got their own office space.
-Veterans Affairs Commission published a press release, it said that after the dismiss of their own company RSEA Engineering Corporation, the company's office space in the 9 to 13 floor of Chi Ching Building, Songjian Road, Zhongzheng District, Taipei City, will be sold to Ministry of Labor in 2021.
-Ministry of Labor plan to move into Chi Ching Building 2023, and will no longer prepare budget for rent lease.
+The Veterans Affairs Commission published a press release, which said that after the dismissal of their own company, the RSEA Engineering Corporation, the company's office space in the 9 to 13 floor of Chi Ching Building, Songjian Road, Zhongzheng District, Taipei City, will be sold to the Ministry of Labor in 2021.
+The Ministry of Labor plans to move into Chi Ching Building 2023, and will no longer prepare budget for rent lease.